mragan2/science-codeevolve/README.md

 This companion repository contains all code necessary to reproduce the results from our [technical report](https://arxiv.org/abs/2510.14150).

+## Releases

+We organize the different versions of CodeEvolve as releases in both this repository and its companion experiments repository.
+Currently, we have the following releases:

+1. `v0.1.0`: This is the initial version of CodeEvolve, and can be used to access/reproduce the results from the v1 version of our technical report.
+2. `v0.2.0`: This is the most recent version of CodeEvolve, and can be used to access/reproduce the results from the v3 version of our technical report.

 ## Quick Start

 ### Installation